Senior Lecturer in Midwifery

 BSc (Hons) Midwifery programme is now closed for new applications for 2021/2022 academic year.

-Midwifery is a rewarding and unique career, that will allow you to be in the privileged position of working closely with women and their families during pregnancy and childbirth, promoting health and wellbeing.
+Midwifery is a unique and rewarding career, that will allow you to be in the privileged position of working closely with pregnant persons, women and their families during pregnancy and childbirth, promoting health and wellbeing.

-Our Midwifery course consistently achieve 95-100% employment at the point of registration.
-Over the course of your studies you will be supported by our Careers and Employability Service to ensure our midwifery graduates are well-prepared for employment.
+The Midwifery course at the University of Northampton enables support from our Careers and Employability service to ensure our midwifery graduates are well-prepared for employment.

 - Leads to Nursing and Midwifery Council (NMC) registration.